 Even before we arrive at winter in North Carolina, the holiday spirit has swept through the state.
 Starting in November, holiday festivals kick off in cities and towns throughout North Carolina.

-Biltmore Estate gets a head start with Candlelight Christmas, a decoration of America’s largest home with wreaths, lighted evergreens.
-This event, like many others, typically starts in November and runs through the beginning of January.
+- Christmas at Biltmore is a celebration of America’s largest home with wreaths and lighted evergreens.
+This event, like many others, typically starts in November and remains one option in North Carolina in January.

 Here are some more ways to celebrate Christmas in North Carolina:

-- Mike’s Farm Hayride and Dinner Show at Mike’s Farm in Beulaville (November 18 to December 28)
+- Mike’s Farm Holiday Events at Mike’s Farm in Beulaville (November 16-December 23 and December 26)

-- Winterlights at the NC Arboretum in Asheville (November 19 to January 1)
+- Winterlights at the NC Arboretum in Asheville (November 17-December 31)

-- Tanglewood Park Festival of Lights in Clemmons (Through January 1)
+- Tanglewood Park Festival of Lights in Clemmons (November 17-January 1)

-- Enchanted Airlie in Wilmington (November 26 to 27 and December 3 to 22)
+- Enchanted Airlie at Airlie Gardens in Wilmington (November 24-25 and December 1-21)

 Read More: Christmas Lights Displays in North Carolina